Wil Myers Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 13th in MLB.
+- The Phillies pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies have the 25th-ranked team ERA among all league pitching staffs (5.38).
+- The Phillies' 5.13 team ERA ranks 24th among all MLB pitching staffs.

-- Phillies pitchers combine to rank 16th in baseball in home runs allowed (15 total, 1.2 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.